Skip to main content

 Sequencer Network

-Sequencer network responsible for the execution & consensus of the Layer 2 transactions, for more details please refer to Morph's decentralized sequencers
+Sequencer network responsible for the execution & consensus of the Layer 2 transactions, for more details please refer to Morph's decentralized sequencers.

 Optimistic zkEVM - Settlement